uwedeportivo/torrentzip/README.md

 The implementation adapts [archive/zip](http://golang.org/pkg/archive/zip) to use [zlib](http://www.zlib.net/) instead of the Go standard package [compress/flate](http://golang.org/pkg/compress/flate).
 This is necessary because the torrentzip standard requires zlib.
 Integrating zlib was done similar to how [vittess](https://code.google.com/p/vitess/) did it.

-The torrentzip format only supports old style zips.
-This means no data declaration sections which implies that the zip file headers need to know compressed sizes.
+The torrentzip format does not allow data declaration sections.
+This implies that the zip file headers need to know compressed sizes.
 This was solved by first writing into a temp file using data declaration section and then writing it to the specified io.Writer with torrentzip headers.

-Th torrentzip format also does not specify zip64 sections, so it's not clear what happens with files larger than 4GB.

 ## Format explained